Tesco boss defends Booker deal, says many investors on board

-LONDON (Reuters) - Tesco (TSCO.L), Britain's biggest retailer, remains committed to its agreed 3.7 billion pound ($4.7 billion) takeover of wholesaler Booker (BOK.L) despite opposition from some big shareholders, its boss said on Tuesday.
+LONDON, March 28 (Reuters) - Tesco, Britain's biggest retailer, remains committed to its agreed 3.7 billion pound ($4.7 billion) takeover of wholesaler Booker despite opposition from some big shareholders, its boss said on Tuesday.

-On Monday, Tesco's third and fourth largest investors -- Schroders (SDR.L) and Artisan Partners, who together hold 9 percent of its equity -- called on the supermarket group to withdraw its offer, saying it was overpaying and the deal was a distraction from the company's turnaround plan.
+On Monday, Tesco's third and fourth largest investors - Schroders and Artisan Partners who together hold 9 percent of its equity - called on the supermarket group to withdraw its offer, saying it was overpaying and the deal was a distraction to the company's turnaround plan.

-"We’re absolutely, completely committed to the deal," Tesco CEO Dave Lewis told reporters on Tuesday.
+"We’re absolutely, completely committed to the deal," Tesco Chief Executive Dave Lewis told reporters on Tuesday.

 “Since we made the announcement (on Jan.
 27) I’ve met tens of shareholders, here and in North America, and I’m really pleased with the response that we’ve got," he said.